-Biennial statistics on U.S. academic libraries are available from the National Center for Education Statistics (NCES).
-Data are collected by NCES with the support of the American Library Association, the U.S. Census Bureau’s Division of Governments, and a network of state-level Library Representatives.
-The biennial NCES report on U.S. academic libraries provides data for each of the 50 states and the District of Columbia as well as the nation as a whole.
-It also summarizes these data for public and private institutions, by enrollment, degree-granting level, and Carnegie classification.
-Major data categories include: outlets, staffing, expenditures, collections, electronic services, library visits (gate count), circulation, reference questions, and resource sharing/interlibrary loan.
+Statistics on U.S. academic libraries are available from the National Center for Education Statistics (NCES).
+Data are collected by NCES via the Academic Library Survey (ALS) with the support of the American Library Association, the U.S. Census Bureau’s Division of Governments, and a network of state-level Library Representatives.